Osamahijazi/AVR_Projects_ATmega32/README.md

 </d>
 </p>

-*Node MCU(intermediate Gateway ECU) is an open source development board and firmware based in the widely used ESP8266 -12E Wifi module,we use it to connect to internet and download the update.
+* Node MCU(intermediate Gateway ECU) is an open source development board and firmware based in the widely used ESP8266-12E Wifi module,we use it to connect to internet and download the update.

-*Firebase is the server that will connect the remote user to the ES device that the new code will be uploaded to it from remote PC so the node MCU will download code from it,its quickly and has realtime database and storage.
+* Firebase is the server that will connect the remote user to the ES device that the new code will be uploaded to it from remote PC so the node MCU will download code from it,its quickly and has realtime database and storage.

-*More about our latest implementation of Intermediate Gateway and Server [NodeMcu & Firebase] (حط هنا لينك الكود بتاعالفايرباس).
+* More about our latest implementation of Intermediate Gateway and Server [NodeMcu & Firebase] (https://www.csselectronics.com/screen/page/simple-intro-to-can-bus).